GarrettJones909/ESP32_to_PC_via_WebSockets/README.md

 pip install websockets

-For ESP32 on Platform.IO use:
+For Platform.IO on VSCode use:

 "ArduinoWebsockets" by Gil Maimon